u-senanayake/KeepMeRelax/InterfaceDesign/README.md

 - Try to count login attemps.

 #####Design the home page.
--Make the home page userfriendly.
+- Make the home page userfriendly.
 (Follow the KeepMEeRelax project UIs.)